kevinrue/GOexpress-original/README.md

 values:

-1. a sample-by-gene matrix providing the expression level of genes (rows) in each sample (columns)
+1. a sample-by-gene matrix providing the expression level of genes (rows) in each sample (columns).
+Row names are expected to be either ensembl gene identifiers or probeset identifiers present in the BioMart database.
 2. an AnnotatedDataFrame from the Biobase package providing phenotypic information about the samples.
-Row names are samples, at least one of the columns must be a grouping factor with two or more levels.
+Row names are samples, at least one of the columns must be a grouping factor with two or more levels (factor in the actual meaning of the R language).
 3. the name of the grouping factor to investigate, which must be a valid column name in the AnnotatedDataFrame.

-The analysis identifies all Gene Ontology (GO) terms represented in the BioMart database.
+The analysis identifies all Gene Ontology (GO) terms represented in the BioMart dataset of the species studied.
 A one-way ANOVA is performed on the grouping factor for each gene present in the expression dataset.
-Following multiple-testing correction, genes below the threshold for significance or absent from the dataset are assigned a F.value of
+Following multiple-testing correction, genes associated with the GO term in BioMart but below the threshold for significance or absent from the dataset are assigned a F.value of 0.
-0. GO terms are scored and ranked on the average F.value of associated genes according to BioMart annotations.
+GO terms are scored and ranked on the average F.value of associated genes according to BioMart annotations.

 Functions are provided to investigate and visualise the results of the above analysis.
-The score table can be filtered for rows over given thresholds.
+The score table can be filtered for GO terms over given thresholds.
 The distribution of scores can be visualised.
 The quantiles of scores can be obtained.
 The genes associated with a given GO term can be listed, with or without descriptive information.